 Next up was Francesco Pianeta who held a record of 35–4–1.
 Like Sefari, he had 21 KOs under his belt.
 Only this time around, Fury was kept on his toes a little more.
 The two would go the distance in ten whole rounds before Fury earned the points decision.

-After years of putting in the hard yards, Fury finally got the chance to face Wilder.
-The moment he had been waiting for.
+After years of putting in the hard yards, Fury finally got the chance to go head-to-head with Wilder.
+The opportunity he had been waiting for.
 Against the very man that had reignited the flames within him.
 As we now know, it would controversially end in a draw despite may believing Fury had it locked down.
 But no matter – the Gypsy King had secured a different kind of victory that fateful day.
 One that would echo two years on, decorated by additional wins against Tom Schwarz (then 24-0-0) and Otto Wallin (then 20-0-0), before extinguishing any lingering doubts at MGM Grand Garden Arena on February 22nd of 2020.

 Wilder would say during the staredown prior to the historic rematch.